 Ollie is great!
 I have so much respect for him.
 Truly a one of a kind artist and all around human being.

 So has the lockdown made you more creative or more reflective?
-What are your hopes and fears for the future?
+What are your hopes for the future?